John Erskine, Earl of Mar (1675–1732): Exile and contemporary legacy

-Mar's invasion plan
+Mar's invasion plans

-Mar played a central role in planning a Jacobite invasion in the early 1720s, specifically around 1722, aimed at restoring the Stuart monarchy.
-The plan was designed to be a surprise attack, conducted without foreign aid, and intended to rally support from the Church of England by having the popular Ormonde suddenly appear in England.
-Mar coordinated with James, who was to set out from Rome, and Dillon, with whom Mar would depart from Paris simultaneously.
-The uprising was to begin in Scotland upon their arrival, while Ormonde and Lansdowne would invade the West Country to divide government forces.
+While in exile in France, Erskine actively sought the support of foreign powers for the House of Stuart's cause.
+In 1719, he was involved in orchestrating an invasion plan, leveraging Spain's ongoing war against Britain, though this initiative was ultimately hindered by adverse weather conditions.Mar played a central role in planning a Jacobite invasion in the early 1720s, specifically around 1722, aimed at restoring the Stuart monarchy.
+The plan was designed as a surprise attack, conducted without foreign aid, and intended to rally support from the Church of England by bringing James Butler, the 2nd Duke of Ormonde, to England.
+Mar coordinated with James Francis Edward Stuart, who was to set out from Rome, and Count Arthur Dillon, with whom Mar would depart from Paris simultaneously.
+The uprising was to begin in Scotland upon their arrival, while Ormonde and Lansdowne would invade England's West Country to divide government forces.

-The success of the plan depended on careful preparation and the mobilization of English Jacobites, with substantial European financing for purchasing arms and ships.
-However, the plan explicitly excluded the involvement of foreign troops.
-Mar also drafted a new constitution, based on a model of mixed government where the executive's power would be limited by the legislature.
+The success of the plan depended on careful preparation and the mobilisation of English Jacobites, while securing substantial European financing for purchasing arms and ships but without the involvement of foreign European troops.
+Mar also drafted a new constitution, based on a model of mixed government, where the executive's power would be limited by the legislature.
 This constitution, which aimed to balance royal authority with parliamentary oversight, was approved by James to be enacted in the event of a successful invasion.

-Despite the careful coordination and efforts, the invasion did not come to fruition, as it faced significant challenges, including insufficient support and effective countermeasures by the British government.
-Mar's involvement in the plan reflects his continued commitment to the Jacobite cause, although the intended outcome was not achieved.
-Additionally, tensions existed within the Jacobite leadership, notably with Atterbury, who had previously abandoned Oxford and the Jacobite cause in Parliament, weakening their position and contributing to internal divisions.
+Despite tight coordination and meticulous planning, the invasion did not come to fruition, owing to insufficient support and effective countermeasures by the British government.
+The planned invasion was also hampered by intra-Jacobite tensions, especially Francis Atterbury, who had previously abandoned Oxford and the Jacobite cause in Parliament.